This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 When the biophysical profile score came back as 4/10, Louis was placed back on fetal monitoring.
 The baby’s heart rate was slow, prompting a cesarean delivery (C-section).
 She had “profound metabolic acidosis” and developed quadriplegic cerebral palsy when the baby was born.

-Jurors ultimately found Gwinnett Medical Center 75% liable for damages, and Dr. Hearin 25% responsible.
+Jurors ultimately found Gwinnett Medical Center 75% liable for damages and Dr. Hearin 25% responsible.
 While Louis was awarded $3.5 million, an additional $27 million went to the infant, Re’Ayah Louis.

-Cerebral Palsy Medical and Emotional Help in Atlanta
+Cerebral Palsy Treatment and Support in Atlanta

 Several medical facilities specialize solely in treating people with cerebral palsy.
-Treatment options can include medications, orthopedics, dentistry, physical therapy, neurology, and more.
+Treatment options include medications, orthopedics, dentistry, physical therapy, neurology, and more.

 Children’s Healthcare of Atlanta